kykyev/kykyev.github.io/dev/_posts/2014-02-12-angularjs-ng-controller-directive.markdown

 }]
 ```

 Collected directives are applied to DOM element.
+Metaphorically directives are baked with `nodeLinkFn` closure.
+So later on during linking when `nodeLinkFn` is called it has `directives` array in closure environment.

 ```javascript
 var nodeLinkFn = applyDirectivesToNode(directives, nodeList[i], ...);